 where $\nabla$ denotes the derivative with respect to $w$.
 Clearly,

-In this paper we study a continuous-time approximation of the stochastic gradient descent process.
-Various approximations have been proposed in the literature.
-We follow the model proposed by \cite{P20}, who approximate the {\sc sgd} process (\ref{w0}) by the Langevin-type continuous-time stochastic differential equation ({\sc sde})
+In this paper, we study a continuous-time approximation of the stochastic gradient descent process.
+Several approximations have been proposed in the literature.
+We follow the model introduced by \cite{P20}, which approximates the {\sc sgd} recursion (\ref{w0}) by the Langevin-type continuous-time stochastic differential equation ({\sc sde})

 for $t\ge 0$, where $w_0 \in \R^D$, $B_t$ is a $D$-dimensional Brownian motion, $\eta>0$ is a fixed parameter that acts as the variance of the noise term, and $\sigma: \R^D \rightarrow \R^D \times \R^D$ is a $D\times D$ matrix defined as the unique square root of the covariance matrix $\Sigma(w)= \text{Cov}(\nabla \ell(w,Z))$ of the random vector $\nabla \ell(w,Z)$, that is,